tresoldi/ngesh/README.md

 ## Parameters for tree generation

-The parameters for tree generation, as also given by `ngesh -h`, are:
+The parameters for tree generation, as also given by the command `ngesh -h`, are:

 * `birth`: The tree birth rate (l)
 * `death`: The tree death rate (mu)